 If you have rheumatoid arthritis (RA), you’re all too familiar with the kind of pain and joint stiffness that can make even getting out of bed in the morning a struggle.

-Humira also treats:
+In addition, Humira also treats:

 - Crohn’s disease

-- Ulcerative colitis
+- ulcerative colitis (UC)

-|What is the generic name of this drug?||etanercept||adalimumab|
+|What’s the generic name of this drug?||etanercept||adalimumab|

 |Is a generic version available?||no||no|